 When to Make an Appointment With Your Doctor

-If you don’t have any chronic illness or malicious family history, there are still some general red flags to be on the lookout for.
+If you don’t have any chronic disease or malicious family history, there are still some general red flags to be on the lookout for.
 It’s important to balance this with a healthy and positive outlook – oftentimes symptoms can be chalked up to external factors.
 If they persist, ease your mind by getting them checked out.

 - Unprompted weight loss or weight gain